-I’m still studying No Other Gods by Kelly Minter (great Bible study!), and one of the things we learned this past week is the difference between lies and deception.
+There is a difference between lies and deception.
 We all know that Satan is the Father of Lies.
 But he is the Master of Deceit.
 And oftentimes, even as women who are seeking God daily, we fall prey to his subtle trickery and manipulation.

 Lies and Deception

 So, what is the difference between a lie and deception?
 A lie is something that is not true.
 Satan often feeds us lies, but the more time we spend with God, the better we recognize his lies.
 Deception, on the other hand, is something that is true, but not truth.

 In the Garden of Eden, the serpent tricked Eve, not with lies but with deception.

 “‘You will not surely die,’ the serpent said to the woman.
 ‘For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil.'”Genesis 3:4, NIV

 The fact is that they didn’t die immediately, and once they ate the fruit, their eyes were opened.

 “And the Lord God said, ‘The man has now become like one of us, knowing good and evil.'”Genesis 3:22

 True, but not truth.
 God intended for Adam and Eve to live forever in paradise, so their eventual death was brought about by their disobedience.
 But the real deception here is that they needed something apart from God.
 Adam and Eve were deceived into believing that God was holding out on them.
 The truth was that He was protecting them from evil.

 Many of us fall prey to that same deception.
 We know what is true, but we forget what is truth.